oxygencraft/DebugMod/README.md

 closePort - Closes port on the computer you are connected to: Usage: closePort (PortToClose)

 removeProxy - Removes proxy from the computer you are connected to

+playSFX - Plays a sound effect, root directory is Content: Usage: playSFX (PathToSoundEffect eg. SFX/EmailSound.xnb)

+DeleteWhitelistDLL - Deletes authenticator.dll from a whitelist server or whitlist protected server (Usage: DeleteWhitelistDLL (IPOrIDOrName))

+addComputer - Adds a computer on the fly: Usage: addComputer (Name) (IP) (SecurityLevel) (CompType) (ID)

+getMoreRAM - Sets available RAM to 2048

+setFaction - Sets faction according to argument one: setFaction entropy/csec/bibliotheque

+tracedBehind250Proxies - Trace of 500 secs

+disableEmailIcon - Disables the email icon like the Kaguya Trials

+enableEmailIcon - Enables the email icon

+nodeRestore - Restores nodes like when you click disable tracking in the dlc credits server

+addWhiteCircle - Maybe addes the circle when each node is restored